Nacho Duato

-Juan Ignacio Duato Bárcia, also known as Nacho Duato (born 8 January 1957) is a Spanish modern ballet dancer and choreographer.
-Since 2014, Duato is artistic director of the Berlin State Ballet.
+Juan Ignacio Duato Barcia, also known as Nacho Duato (born 8 January 1957) is a Spanish modern ballet dancer and choreographer.
+Since 2014, Duato has been artistic director of the Berlin State Ballet.
+He is openly gay.

 Career

 Nacho Duato studied at the Rambert School of London, Maurice Béjart's Rudra School in Brussels and Alvin Ailey American Dance Theater in New York City.